Meet the Team

 Sally is equally interested in consulting, medicine and surgery.
 Sally has a beautiful cat who she rehomed.

-The practice has four receptionists, Janie, Esther, Sue and Rachel who do various shifts throughout the week including Saturday mornings.
+The practice has four receptionists, Janie, Esther, Sue and Carla who do various shifts throughout the week including Saturday mornings.
 They are our clients' first point of contact to the practice and are crucial to the smooth running of the day by making appointments, booking operations and co-ordinating the message book for the vets' messages.
 They are able to offer advice about worm and flea prevention, dietary and weight control advice and are available to answer any queries you might have about your pet’s health.